luohongk/luohongk/README.md

 关于我的更多信息展示，请移步网站:https://luohongkun.com/
 <details open>
   <summary><strong>Education & Lab</strong></summary>
   <p>🌟Hi, everyone.
 My name is  <strong>Hongkun Luo</strong>.
-I attended <a href="https://cesi.cumt.edu.cn/">China University of Mining and Technology</a> as an undergraduate (2020-2024).Now, I am a first year master candidate in geodesy and surveying engineering at Wuhan University(2024-2027).
+I attended <a href="https://cesi.cumt.edu.cn/">China University of Mining and Technology</a> as an undergraduate (2020-2024).
+My GPA is 4.16 out of 5, and I ranked 4th in my major out of 133 students.
+Now, I am a first year master candidate in geodesy and surveying engineering at Wuhan University(2024-2027).
 I am currently doing research in the <a href="https://www.zhiyuteam.com/">Beidou Robotics And Intelligent Navigation laboratory</a>,supervised by <a href="https://jszy.whu.edu.cn/guochi/zh_CN/index.htm">Prof. Chi Guo</a>.
 </p>
 </details>
 <details open>